defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 We strongly recommend that you dive into the core concepts listed [here](https://inevitableeth.com/en/home/concepts) before diving into how Ethereum works.
 :::

-There are many ways to explain Ethereum—how it works, what it enables, and the key standards that define it.
+There are many ways to explain Ethereum, how it works, what it enables, and the key standards that define it.
 However, we believe the best place to start is with its ethos.

-It is often described as a trustless world computer— a shared, decentralized platform where participants can execute code, exchange value, and collaborate without needing central intermediaries.
+It is often described as a trustless world computer, a shared, decentralized platform where participants can execute code, exchange value, and collaborate without needing central intermediaries.
 As you probably know, unlike first-generation blockchains that focus on simple value transfers, Ethereum's main innovation is its **programmability**: through _smart contracts_, participants can encode arbitrary logic that runs deterministically across a global network of nodes.

 The core motivation is to generalize Bitcoin's concept of a decentralized ledger into a [**Turing-complete platform**](https://en.wikipedia.org/wiki/Turing_completeness#:~:text=In%20colloquial%20usage%2C%20the%20terms,purpose%20computer%20or%20computer%20language.).
 By abstracting the ledger into a robust, distributed state machine, Ethereum extends the blockchain paradigm far beyond payment use cases.